 - Slip, trip and fall injuries

 - Chemical hazards from cleaning products

-While the bulk of the nation is sheltering in place, essential custodial workers are still out there deep cleaning grocery stores, warehouses, hospitals and more.
-They are sometimes working longer hours and using stronger cleaning chemicals without training or appropriate personal protection equipment, often with horrible results.
+While the bulk of the nation was sheltering in place, essential custodial workers were still out there deep cleaning grocery stores, warehouses, hospitals and more.
+They were sometimes working longer hours and using stronger cleaning chemicals without training or appropriate personal protection equipment, often with horrible results.

 ‘They just said, ‘Hey guys, corona’s scary, use this,” according to Ismaham Ali, an office cleaner in Seattle.
 “This” turned out to be Virex II 256, a powerful disinfectant Ali never used before or trained on.
 “They didn’t say be careful or anything,’ she reports in an article published on Arkansasonline.
 Within an hour, her eyes and skin began to burn and she developed a rash.
 Thankfully, training was given and appropriate protective gear was distributed to Ali and her co-workers shortly after.

 An upsetting story for sure, but oversights happen in a fast-changing situation.

 We already know that what happens in the restroom definitely doesn’t stay in the restroom.
 Studies show that these pollutants eventually make their way throughout the entire facility if not removed at the source.
 Old fashioned tools like mops, buckets and rags are not designed to fully remove dirt, soils and pathogens so using them amplifies this risk of cross contamination.

 Using them also requires the cleaning staff to touch a variety of dirty surfaces, including the tools themselves, further increasing risk.